 For the purposes of the SEE, public sector organisations include Commonwealth and state/territory government organisations, local government authorities, public corporations, universities, non-profit institutions controlled by the government, government marketing boards, legislative courts, municipal authorities, and other statutory authorities.
 Organisations are classified to Level of Government in the output by determining the institutional unit (i.e. Commonwealth, state or local government) deemed to exercise control.
 The estimates produced by SEE may differ from other available information, due to differences in coverage and/or the classification of organisations.

 The SEE collects information using online electronic collection from a sample of public sector employer units.

-A sample of units is selected from the ABS Business Register using the process outlined in Chapter 23: Methods Used in ABS Business Surveys.
+A sample of units is selected from the ABS Business Register using the process outlined in the Methods Used in ABS Business Surveys chapter.
 Employing units are stratified by:

 Strata on the survey frame that are completely enumerated include those containing statistical units with benchmark employment greater than a set cut off (this cut off will vary for different states/territories and industries), and strata with a very small number of sampling units.

-In addition to constraints outlined in Chapter 23, sample selection is constrained by the need to ensure that there is minimum overlap with other labour-related business surveys.
+In addition to constraints outlined in the Methods Used in ABS Business Surveys chapter, sample selection is constrained by the need to ensure that there is minimum overlap with other labour-related business surveys.

 SAMPLE SIZE AND ALLOCATION

 Approximately 1,900 public sector employer units are selected in the sample to yield a live sample of approximately 1,700 employer units.
 The sample size decreased from the 2008–09 survey onwards, from around 2,500 to 2,000 employing units.
 This resulted in increased standard errors, in particular by level of government.